apache/datasketches-memory/README.md

    For more information, see this [Maven Reactor Issue](https://issues.apache.org/jira/browse/MNG-3283).

-### JDK versions required to compile
+#### JDK versions required to compile
-This DataSketches component is pure Java and requires any a JDK hotspot version between 8 and 13 to compile.
+This DataSketches component is pure Java and requires the following JDKs to compile:
-Refer to the section below for instructions on how to build a standalone JAR using a single JDK version.

-### JDK versions required to compile the Multi-release JAR
-The following versions of the JDK are all required to compile the multi-release JAR:

 - JDK8/Hotspot
 - JDK9/Hotspot
 - JDK11/Hotspot

-These versions are also required in order to build the Maven project in an IDE.

 Ensure that your local environment has been configured according to the [Maven Toolchains Configuration](docs/maven-toolchains.md).

-### Recommended Build Tool
+#### Recommended Build Tool
 This DataSketches component is structured as a Maven project and Maven is the recommended Build Tool.